balajin96/mini-ecommerce/README.md

 3. mongod --version

 #frontend code run command
-1. go to frontend folder then run this command `npm start`
+1. go to frontend folder then run this command first `npm i` then `npm start`

-2. go to backend folder then run this command `npm start && node seeder.js`
+2. go to backend folder then run this command first `npm i` then `npm start && node seeder.js`

 if you want to edit the product to to this folder `mini-ecommerce\backend\data\products.json` the change as per your needs.